MattHammond94/CV/README.md

 This has allowed me to smoothly transition into coding.
 I've found learning new languages or researching an alternate method/technology to overcome a problem almost second nature and has been something I have easilly adjusted to.

 #### Organized, Focused and Committed
-I am NEVER late; I'm used to working to strict deadlines and I have been able to consistently meet the targets set by my managers (in multiple departments) whilst working for Ageas LTD.
+I'm punctual, I'm used to working to strict deadlines and I have been able to consistently meet the targets set by my managers (in multiple departments) whilst working for Ageas LTD.
 In March 2020 my stellar organizational skills and self-motivated attitude were put to the test when the company I worked for required all of its staff to work independently from home as a result of covid-19.
 Under unprecedented and somewhat manic circumstances, I showed the initiative to smoothly transition to working from home without any issues or the need for any technical support.
 I was one of the first in my department to be successfully set up and I offered technical support for others in my team who were struggling.
 My manager took the time to express his gratitude to me during this stressful period of transition and this was reflected in each of my end of quarter gradings that year.
 I take pride in the work I produce.
 I never shy away from a task and I can be counted on to complete clearly outlined, conscientious work with initiative and to the best of my ability.
 I have been able to keep up with the overwhelming workload provided by Makers Academy and have required very little support or encouragement from the coaches to keep me motivated.

-## Work Experience
+## Experience

+**Makers Academy** (April 2023 to June 2023)
+- A highly selective, 16 week intensive boot-camp.
+- Learning the core principles required for full stack web development.
+- A curriculum that focus' on OOP, TDD, SOLID and MVC.
+Big on Testing!
+- Learnt about Git workflow - using branches, pull requests and merging to work collaboratively.
+- Became comfortable working collaboratively whether by pair programming or working in teams in a true agile approach(standups, retros & sprint planning.)
+- Learnt Ruby, Ruby on Rails, Javascript, SQL, React, Next.js, Node.js, Express, Sinatra, Rspec, Jest, Cypress, PostgreSQL, MySQL, MongoDB.
+- Regularly attended EQ sessions where I honed my emotional intelligence and communcation skills.
+- Final project: Flock.
+A mobile app built using React Native that helps a group of friends decide on an activity.

 **The Koin Club** (November 2022 to March 2023)
 _Administration Assistant_